 The delicious potatoes are a great source of potassium and dietary fibre, important for maintaining a healthy digestive tract.

 As always, this meal has been prepared lovingly and with care by our chefs here at Gourmet Fuel using all the finest and freshest good for you ingredients.

-Try this meal on its own or as part of our multi pack breakfast deal or in a meal plan to receive a wide variety of our meals while hitting your calorie and nutrition needs.
+Try this meal on its own or as part of your weekly meal plan to introduce variety to your diet while hitting your calorie and nutrition needs.

 Keep refrigerated under 5 degrees Celsius at all times and consume by the date shown.
 Suitable for freezing before use by date shown.
 Consume within 3 months from date of freezing.

 Carefully remove sauce pot.
 To heat, remove, and place the potato cake on a plate or leave in tray and microwave (900w) for 2 mins.
 Add the eggs and continue to heat for 1 minute or until piping hot.
 Use extreme caution when hot

 Preheat oven at 150 degrees celsius (Fan Assisted) or Gas Mark 3.
 Carefully remove sauce pot.
 Do not pierce film of main compartment.
 Place in centre of oven for 10-15 mins or until piping hot.
 Use extreme caution when hot.

 High in ProteinProtein contributes to the maintenance of normal bones and muscle mass.
 Protein contributes to a growth in muscle mass.

 Source of PotassiumPotassium contributes to normal functioning of the nervous system.
 Potassium also contributes to normal muscle function and the maintenance of normal blood pressure.

 Source of ChlorideChloride contributes to normal digestion by production of hydrochloric acid in the stomach.